Hiring a DJ: Ask These 3 Questions

 Things happen, and should your event need to be cancelled or postponed, it is nice to know ahead of time what your recourse is.
 Due to the popularity of certain dates, the time period allowed for a refund on your deposit can vary, but usually is between 30-60 days before the event.
 It really depends on your particular contract, so read the fine print.
 Deposits are necessary part of the business, so if you have to cancel within 30 days, be prepared to cut your losses.

 Of course, there are plenty of other questions you could ask, but this is a good place to start.
 I will serve up a few more in the future, so stay tuned.
 If have you any questions regarding this or anything else you’ve read here on djworld.ca, feel free to hit us up at firstname.lastname@example.org, and we’d be happy to help.
-Whether you need a DJ for your event, sound, lighting systems, or beats for your next house or hip hop project, check out essentialent.ca or give us a ring at 778.888.WORD (9673).
-Cheers!
+If you need a DJ for and upcoming event or production services of any kind, check out essentialent.ca or give us a ring at 778.888.WORD (9673) and we’d be happy to help make your next project a smash.

 - What kind of power requirements do you need and how much space is required for setup?
 Do we need to provide anything?